moayadnajd/OpenRXV/README.md

 - **componentConfigs (*required*)** : this property may be `ComponentDashboardConfigs`, `ComponentCounterConfigs`, `ComponentLabelConfigs`, `ComponentSearchConfigs`, or`ComponentFilterConfigs`
     - ComponentDashboardConfigs
          - id (*required*): any string you want, but this must be unique.
-         - title (*required*): the title of the popover if this element is used in the tour.
+         - title (*required*): the title of the popover if this element is used in the tour, also used in the top of the panel that holds the chart .
          - description (*required*): the body of the popover, if this element is used in the tour.
          - source (*required*): string, the elasticsearch key that this component will get its data from, this might be an array of strings in the case of the chart bar.
          - content (*optional*): `PaginatedListConfigs` object which contains the following properties: